Welcome to all new students and colleagues joining the University family!

-All students and colleagues are welcome to use the University’s central IT services provided by Information Technology Services (ITS) to support their studies and work.
-We summarize the commonly used IT services and our recent development below.
+University members are welcome to use the University’s central IT services provided by Information Technology Services (ITS) to support their work and studies.
+The commonly used IT services and our recent IT development are described below.

 We are committed to provide a comprehensive range of IT services to support the teaching, learning, research and administration activities of the University.
 Most of the IT services are available around-the-clock which include:

-HKU Portal (https://hkuportal.hku.hk) is a convenient website for University members to access the central web-based services with single sign-on.
-After login with the user’s HKU Portal UID (User IDentifier) and an associated PIN (password), the HKU Portal will be shown with several tabs at the top.
+- HKU Portal – It is an intuitive and convenient platform for University members to access the central web-based services with single sign-on at https://hkuportal.hku.hk.
+A user will see the HKU Portal as shown below after login with his HKU Portal UID (User IDentifier) and an associated PIN (password).

 Snapshot of HKU Portal for Staff

-The tabs of HKU Portal offer a spectrum of services:
+The following tabs can be found under HKU Portal offering a spectrum of various kinds of services:

-Events - University members can view events organized by University departments through the HKU Event Management System and register to attend.
+- Events - University members can view and register to attend University events organized by departments through the central HKU Event Management System.

-MyFaculty or MyDepartment – Students will view the information provided by their Faculties whereas staff will view the information provided by their Departments.
+- MyDepartment or MyFaculty – Staff will view the information provided by his/her department whereas students will view the information provided by his/her Faculty.

-Learning Management System (LMS) Moodle – Moodle is widely used by education institutions around the world as a platform for creating online interactive e-courses for students.
-All courses registered in the Student Information System (SIS) will have the corresponding e-courses pre-created in Moodle for teachers to build up their e-courses conveniently.
-The HKU Moodle Resources and Support website is at http://moodle-support.hku.hk/cms/.
-Training courses for teachers and students to understand and use the Moodle features are listed at http://moodle-support.hku.hk/cms/?q=training/ITS-courses.
-All are welcome to attend.
+e-Learning Management System (LMS) – Moodle is a Learning Management System (LMS) widely used by education institutions around the world as a tool for creating online dynamic e-courses for students.
+All courses registered in the Student Information System will have the corresponding e-course template pre-created in Moodle to make it convenient for teachers to build up their e-courses.
+More information on the HKU Moodle can be found at http://moodle-support.hku.hk/cms/.
+For training and support, please refer to http://moodle-support.hku.hk/cms/?q=training/index.

-Central Email Account – A central email account, accessible using the same HKU Portal UID/PIN, is provided for every student/staff members.
-The students email service (called HKU Connect) is running on the Google Mail platform.
-The staff email service is based on a Microsoft Exchange 2007 server (called HKUCC1 or HKUCC-COM).
+Central Email Account – A central email account yourUID@hku.hk, accessible using the same HKU Portal UID/PIN, is provided for every student/staff members.
+New students will be using the HKU Connect email service running on the Google Mail platform.
+Staff will be using the central email and calendar services running on a Microsoft Exchange 2007 server (called HKUCC1 or HKUCC-COM).

-Moreover, students and staff can access free WiFi outside the campus at WiFi hotspots in many public places operated by PCCW and Y5ZONE in Hong Kong, and at "eduroam" institutions over the world.
-(See details)
+Students and staff can also access free WiFi outside the campus at local tertiary education institutions, at WiFi hotspots in many public places operated by PCCW and Y5ZONE in Hong Kong, and at "eduroam" institutions throughout the world.
+Please click here for details.

-Research Services – ITS offers research computing support using high-performance computing (HPC) Linux clusters & international grid computing technologies.
-This year, a new HPC cluster is being tendered for.
+Research Services – ITS offers research computing support on using high-performance Linux clusters & international grid computing technologies.
 The latest news and information is available at http://www.its.hku.hk/services/research.

-Learning Commons – Chi Wah Learning Commons, The Oval (Knowles Building 1/F) and The Curve (KK Leung Building 1/F and 2/F) are common areas with study rooms equipped with modern IT and AV facilities to encourage and facilitate individual and group study.
+- Learning Commons – Chi Wah Learning Commons and The Oval are the campus hubs equipped with modern IT and AV facilities to encourage and facilitate individual and group study.

 Chi Wah Learning Commons at the Centennial Campus